rniksch/Openshift4-lab-launcher/README.md

 ### Deploy using CloudFormation

-1. Upload this repository to an S3 bucket
+1. Upload this repository to an S3 bucket.
+Note the Object URL for the [aws-ocp-master.template.yml](templates/aws-ocp-master.template.yml) file.
+2. Create a new CloudFormation stack by using the S3 URL from step 3.
+3. Fill out the deployment parameters and deploy the stack.

 ### Deployment Troubleshooting